 What are the Uses of ERP?

 Enterprise resource planning (ERP) systems are used by organizations looking to manage their business functions within a centralized and integrated system.
 ERP is commonly used by companies working within the supply chain to help keep track of all the moving parts of manufacturing and distribution.
 However, ERP can be utilized by a number of different industries including those in healthcare, nonprofit groups, construction and hospitality.
-Organization needing to manage their staff, customers and inventory can all rely on ERP benefits.
+Organizations needing to manage their staff, customers and inventory can all rely on ERP benefits.

 ERP stores all entered data into a single database, allowing all departments to work with the same information.
 Additionally, all this data can be organized, analyzed and made into reports.
 ERP systems bring together customer management, human resources, business intelligence, financial management, inventory and supply chain capabilities into one system.